fbpx

 Respect your service drop

-Your home’s service drop — the high-voltage connection to the energy grid — runs closer to the ground than the lines between utility poles.
-Despite its lower height, it carries the same powerful electricity.
+Your home’s service drop — the high-voltage line that runs from your house to the utility pole — runs much closer to the ground than the lines do between utility poles.
+Despite being lower, it carries the same powerful electricity.
 Never touch it.
-When near a service line, carry objects horizontally (such as ladders or pool skimmers) to avoid accidental contact.
+When near that lower service line, carry objects horizontally (such as ladders or pool skimmers) to avoid accidental contact.
 Any interaction with this line could be fatal.

 Fallen power line(s) on a vehicle